What is edema?

 Your doctor can tell whether you have edema by examining you.
 The skin over the swollen area may be stretched and shiny.
 Pushing gently on the swollen area for about 15 seconds will leave a dimple.
-If this happens, your doctor might want to do some tests to see what is causing your edema.
+If this happens, your doctor might want to do some additional tests.

 The only way to treat edema is to treat the condition that is causing it.
 Your doctor might want you to take a medicine called a diuretic.
 This is also called a water pill.
 These pills help flush salt and extra fluid out of your body through your urine.

 It is important to see your doctor if you have edema, especially if you are pregnant.
 If it is not treated, your skin may keep stretching.
 This can lead to other health problems.
 If you have edema and you start to have trouble breathing, call your doctor right away.

 The following are some things you can do at home to keep the swelling down: